Prelude to the Iraq War: Distrust of intelligence community

 They instead preferred outside analysis, of which information was supplied by the Iraqi National Congress as well as unvetted pieces of intelligence.
 According to John Kampfner, "Rumsfeld and Wolfowitz believed that, while the established security services had a role, they were too bureaucratic and too traditional in their thinking."
 As a result, "they set up what came to be known as the 'cabal', a cell of eight or nine analysts in a new Office of Special Plans (OSP) based in the U.S. Defense Department."
 The office was headed by Under Secretary of Defense for Policy Douglas Feith.
 According to an unnamed Pentagon source quoted by Hersh, the OSP "was created in order to find evidence of what Wolfowitz and his boss, Defense Secretary Rumsfeld, believed to be true—that Saddam Hussein had close ties to Al Qaeda, and that Iraq had an enormous arsenal of chemical, biological, and possibly even nuclear weapons that threatened the region and, potentially, the United States".
 Within months of being set up, the OSP "rivaled both the CIA and the Pentagon's Defense Intelligence Agency, the DIA, as President Bush's main source of intelligence regarding Iraq's possible possession of weapons of mass destruction and connection with Al Qaeda."

 "You're wrong.
 You know you're wrong.
 Go back and find out.
 Look at the rest of the reports and find out that you're wrong."

 — Scooter Libby, Chief of Staff to the Vice President of the United States, after being challenged about the Iraq-al-Qaeda link allegations by counterterrorism coordinator Richard A. Clarke.

 The INC provided information that argued that Iraq had ties to al-Qaeda.
 In addition, the OSP reviewed raw intelligence.
 One information claimed that lead 9/11 hijacker Mohammed Atta had met with Iraqi intelligence in Prague, Czech Republic in April 2001.
 Another included information about a captured al-Qaeda militant Ibn al-Shaykh al-Libi. al-Libi claimed that al-Qaeda had sought weapons of mass destruction from Iraq.
 However, these pieces of information had been already discredited by the intelligence community.
-Despite this, they continued to work alleging a Saddam-al-Qaeda connection.
+Despite this, they continued to work alleging a Saddam-Bin Laden connection.
 In one instance, an "Iraqi intelligence cell" briefing to Rumsfeld and Wolfowitz in August 2002 condemned the CIA's intelligence assessment techniques and denounced the CIA's "consistent underestimation" of matters dealing with the alleged Iraq–Al-Qaeda co-operation.
 In September 2002, two days before the CIA's final assessment of the Iraq-al Qaeda relationship, Feith briefed senior advisers to Dick Cheney and Condoleezza Rice, undercutting the CIA's credibility and alleging "fundamental problems" with CIA intelligence-gathering.